ElenaMitkova/Training-IT-Career/Programming Basics/README.md

 # Programming Basics
-Folder containing all exercises from module Programming Basics
+Folder containing all the main lessons and their exercises from module Programming Basics
 # Lessons
 - First Steps in Coding
 - Calculations